 An aging dog relaxes on the porch with a ball.

-Mobility Problems in Older Dogs: What You Can Do at Home
+Mobility Issues in Senior Dogs: What You Can Do at Home

 When your dog begins showing symptoms of mobility loss, there are some things you can do at home to help lessen their struggle and pain.

-Identifying the Cause of Mobility Problems in Older Dogs
+Identifying the Cause of Senior Dog Mobility Issues

 There are a variety of reasons why a dog might experience mobility loss.
 Talk to your veterinarian about any concerns you might have in order to get an accurate diagnosis of the problem before putting a treatment plan in place.